ngua/rumps/docs/btree.md

 # RUMPS B-tree Storage Engine

 This document describes the B-tree storage engine used by RUMPS for persistent, hierarchical data storage.
-The implementation lives in `crates/rumps-storage/src/btree.rs`.
+The implementation lives in `crates/rumps-storage/src/btree.rs` with namespace management in `crates/rumps-storage/src/database.rs`.

 ---